angles-n-daemons/scrutinize/README.md

 # scrutinize

-Inspired by the design of [Unleash](https://github.com/Unleash/unleash), scrutinize is a lightweight experimentation framework focused on conducting and analysing online experiments (a/b tests).
+scrutinize is a lightweight experimentation framework focused on conducting and analysing online experiments (a/b tests).

 __Build Status__